Archaeologists unearth 800-year-old mummy in Peru

 Archaeologists have found a mummy estimated to be at least 800 years old on Peru’s central coast.

-While the mummy’s gender has not been identified, archaeologist Pieter Van Dalen Luna, from the State University of San Marcos, has said they were discovered in an underground structure on the outskirts of the city of Lima.
+While the mummy’s sex has not been identified, archaeologist Pieter Van Dalen Luna, from the State University of San Marcos, has said it was discovered in an underground structure on the outskirts of the city of Lima.
 It is believed that the remains are of a person who lived in the high Andean region of Peru.

 He added: “Radiocarbon dating will give a more precise chronology.”

-Inside the tomb were offerings including ceramics, vegetable remains and stone tools, he said.
+Inside the tomb were offerings, including ceramics, stone tools and the remains of vegetables, he said.

-In 2006, a mummy, dubbed The Lady of Cao, was discovered at the archaeological site El Brujo, located north of Trujillo in the country’s La Libertad Region.
-It was estimated that the Lady of Cao died in 450AD, and that she may have been a Moche ruler.
-Before her discovery, it was believed that only men held high ranking positions in Moche culture.
+In 2006, a mummy was discovered at the archaeological site at El Brujo, located north of Trujillo in the country’s La Libertad region.
+It was estimated that the woman, who was given the nickname the Lady of Cao, had died in 450AD, and that she may have been a Moche ruler.
+Before her discovery, it was believed that only men had held high-ranking positions in Moche culture.

 Join our new commenting forum